FlineDev/BartyCrouch/README.md

 - `translate`: Updates missing translations in other languages.
 - `normalize`: Sorts & cleans up `.strings` files.

+Note that in order for the `translate` command to work, you need to specify the translator API credentialsvia environment variables named `BING_TRANSLATOR_ID` and `BING_TRANSLATOR_SECRET`.

 <details><summary>Options for `interfaces`</summary>
 - `defaultToBase`: Add Base translation as value to new keys.
 - `ignoreEmptyStrings`: Doesn't add views with empty values.